top of page

 Christians are charged by Christ to love, serve, and do justice.
 That's not only a Christian responsibility, all religions of the world follow that universal command.
 The Gospel of Matthew (25:35-36) says, "For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me."
 Jesus also sent his disciples out two by two, which is why St. Gabriel’s partners with many organizations in its ministries of outreach, justice and service.

 We partner with and support community agencies dedicated to food insecurity in Loudoun County (Loudoun Hunger Relief, Rise Against Hunger, Grace to Go).
-We partner with community agencies that provide clothing for those in need INMED Partnerships for Children and Mobile Hope.
-We serve those without homes at the Volunteers of American Shelter and the Loudoun Abused Women's Shelter, and we collaborate with organizations and churches providing literacy programs.
+We partner with community agencies that provide clothing for those in need Women Giving Back and Mobile Hope.
+We serve and support those without homes at Shelter House Loudoun County, Loudoun Abused Women's Shelter, and Good Shepherd of Northern Virginia, we collaborate with organizations and churches providing various literacy programs.

 In December of 2015 St. Gabriel's launched its Spanish language worship service at St. James Episcopal Church, which helped broaden our identity of authentic inclusion.
-In addition to a Spanish language service at 3 p.m. and because of our relationship with Latinos in Leesburg, St. Gabriel’s partners and collaborates with organizations that serve immigrants in Leesburg and Loudoun County (Kids in Need of Defense, DREAMers' MOMS, Loudoun Free Clinic, Mobile Hope, LAWS, Health Works for Northern Virginia)
+In addition to a Spanish language service and because of our relationship with Latin@s in Leesburg and Loudoun County, St. Gabriel’s partners and collaborates with organizations that serve immigrants (Kids in Need of Defense, DREAMers' MOMS, Loudoun Free Clinic, and Health Works for Northern Virginia).

 Our mission and vision for outreach, justice and service at St. Gabriel's is to not reinvent the wheel, which is why we rely on collaborations and community partnerships.
 These are some of the ways how at St. Gabriel's we love our neighbors as ourselves!